charlyneburki/The-ALDI/aldi.md

 # An Overview of some Important Categories

-Let's take a look at a few indicators to understand what is contained in them and what we are measuring !
-We will only look at the two most interesting categories -- Food and Environment.
+Let's take a look at a few indicators to understand what is their properties and what we are measuring !
+We only look at the two most interesting categories -- Food and Environment.

 ## Foods